selfrefactor/niketa-theme/README.md

 Debug mode will open 22 themes, so the developer can choose which variation looks the best.

-## Roadmap
+## Roadmap April 2019

-on hover of any niketa icon show jest out
+[]  on hover of any niketa icon show jest out

-[ ]  Once new generate pallete theme is done, move the test to deprecated as this will pin the palletes
+[x] Once new generate pallete theme is done, move the test to deprecated as this will pin the palletes

 [ ] Maybe few words before the screen

 [ ] Editor background and COLOR_0 should have the same direction

 [x] Generated palletes just change COLOR_1 to COLOR_5

-[] Generate uniq set of COLOR_0 till COLOR_5 for pallete bases
+[x] Generate uniq set of COLOR_0 till COLOR_5 for pallete bases

-[ ] Each theme is also a separate theme
+[ ] Each theme is also a separate published theme

 [ ] Dark theme based on `90s` theme